 Mr. Mike Perez is proud to be the principal of Grassfield High School.
-Now in his 27th year as an educator with Chesapeake Public Schools, Mr. Perez taught for seven years (1993-2000), served as Assistant Principal at Hickory Middle School for three years (2000-2003), Assistant Principal at Western Branch High School for five years (2003-2008), Principal of Hugo Owens Middle School for five years (2008-2013) and is now in his seventh year as a Grizzly (2013-present).
+Now in his 29th year as an educator with Chesapeake Public Schools, Mr. Perez was a teacher for seven years (1993-2000), served as Assistant Principal at Hickory Middle School for three years (2000-2003), Assistant Principal at Western Branch High School for five years (2003-2008), Principal of Hugo Owens Middle School for five years (2008-2013) and is now in his ninth year as a Grizzly (2013-present).

-Mrs. Beth Pallister is delighted to return for her fourth year as the Assistant Principal for Instruction at Grassfield High School.
+Mrs. Beth Pallister is delighted to return for her sixth year as the Assistant Principal for Instruction at Grassfield High School.
 She previously worked as an assistant principal at Western Branch Middle School.
 Before becoming an administrator, Mrs. Pallister taught English at Oscar Smith Middle School and Great Bridge High School.
 She earned a Bachelor of Arts degree in English and a Master of Science degree in Curriculum and Instruction from Old Dominion University.
-She earned her endorsement in Educational Leadership and Administration from the George Washington University.
+She earned her endorsement in Educational Leadership and Administration from The George Washington University and is currently enrolled in a doctoral program at Regent University.

 Mrs. Pallister has been a Chesapeake resident for more than 25 years and all three of her children are proud graduates of Chesapeake Public Schools.
 When not at school, Mrs. Pallister enjoys reading, singing, cooking, and watching movies.